May 6, 2020 — If you use the Epic electronic medical record or EMR, then UF Health IT Services has you covered.

 - Contacts and a feedback form to suggest improvements to the site

-Content is designed and kept current based on feedback from medical staff.
+Content is designed and kept current based on feedback from medical staff and providers.
 Videos span inpatient and ambulatory care resources (Prep for Case use and Customization, Notes and Smart Tools, Epic MyLink and PSR Quick Link).
 Check out the “Communication & Suggestions” form to suggest topics and share a provider spotlight or a department improvement project you did so others will know.

 This effort has been led by our associate chief medical informatics officers, Brian C. Lobo, M.D., UF College of Medicine assistant professor of otolaryngology, and Danielle Nelson, M.D., UF College of Medicine assistant professor of community health and family medicine, and IT partners Judith Brownlee, RHIA, Clinical Applications-Training coordinator; and Merry.